ryan-mcclue/musings/projects/rtos-board.md

 chisel-head (conical head other 10%), gloves, glasses

-300°C-350°C: lead
-350°C-400°C: non-lead

-iron temp. of 325°C good compromise
+Although boiling point of leaded solder is 180, 400 as wanting to transfer heat to junction as well 450 for non-leaded

+soldering station has feedback/adjustable/regulated temperature

+## Tinning:
-tin by touching tip with solder and thrusting into wool. repeat twice tin regularly
+First use tin by touching tip with solder and thrusting into wool.
+Repeat twice

+Future use tin whenever the iron starts looking anything less than clean.
+Also tin the iron before finishing and then turn off

+Tinning is coating the tip with the solder to reduce the rate of oxidation in the presence of heat.

+IMPORTANT:
+A 'tip tinner' is something you want to avoid until there is no other option.
+They are a corrosive agent designed to corrode the oxides and expose the underlying metal

+## Cleaning:
+Use regularly to clean away contaminants (to remove dirt/grease will require cloth or steel brush) You do not use brass wool as an abrasive in any way (do after every component?)
+There should still be some solder on it.

+## Action:
-heat materials with iron and apply solder to junction soldering station has feedback/adjustable/regulated temperature tin the tip every session
+heat materials with iron and apply solder to junction

+Hold iron against blob shortly, than slightly pull iron up when removing?

 ## THT
 1mm gauges